 Suzuki-roshi: Reality.
-Reality is, you know-this is, again, just my explanation, you know, or traditional explanation of the reality-but actually, you have to feel by yourself.
+Reality is-this is, again, just my explanation, or traditional explanation of the reality-but actually, you have to feel by yourself.
 But reality, we say, reality has two side, always two side.
 So, when you think about it, it is contradictory.
 One side of it is very calm, and the other side is very restless and nervous and dualistic.
-But strictly speaking, if you have eyes to see something which looks like dualistic, [it] is not actually dualistic.
-So when you see things in that way, you-it means that you have calmness of your mind, and your mind is not stick to one-sided view, or you are not interested in just one-sided view.
+But strictly speaking, if you have eyes to see something which looks like dualistic, it is not actually dualistic.
+So when you see things in that way, it means that you have calmness of your mind, and your mind is not stick to one-sided view, or you are not interested in just one-sided view.

 You may listen to someone: "This world is so noisy!"
 "Oh, yes.
 It is very noisy [laughs], isn't it?"
 "It is very hot."
 "Yes, it is hot [laughs]."
 Someone may say, "Although it is hot, isn't it nice to have hot weather?"
 "Oh, yes, it is [laugh]!"
-You know, it looks like dualistic, but actually for him hot weather is also good.
-But for someone who like only cool-nice and cool weather, hot weather is, you know, dreadful [laughs]-horrible.
-The same thing could be, you know, something agreeable and something disagreeable.
-So when-whether it is dualistic or non-dualistic is up to the person who observe things.
+It looks like dualistic, but actually for him hot weather is also good.
+But for someone who like only cool-nice and cool weather, hot weather is dreadful [laughs]-horrible.
+The same thing could be something agreeable and something disagreeable.
+So whether it is dualistic or non-dualistic is up to the person who observe things.
 So actually, duality means to have calmness of your mind.
 Some other question?
 Okay.
 Some other questions?
 Hai.

 Student C: How can you say some things are dualistic and others are not?

-Suzuki-roshi: Well- Again, it is, you know-even though it looks like dualistic, for someone who knows non-dualistic, who are practicing non-dualistic practice, something dualistic is not dualistic.
+Suzuki-roshi: Well- Again, even though it looks like dualistic, for someone who knows non-dualistic, who are practicing non-dualistic practice, something dualistic is not dualistic.
 But when you do not know anything about non-duality, it is really dualistic.